 Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry, Ministry of Industry and Information Technology, June 5, 2025

-The new MIIT guide lays out a detailed roadmap for fusing the Industrial Internet across the entire shipbuilding industrial chain, covering both civilian and defense industrial sectors.
-The digital transformation of advanced manufacturing, including heavy industry, via the Industrial Internet has been a core element of Digital China since its elevation to a national strategy in 2017.
-In this newest phase, the shipbuilding and petrochemical industries are being targeted for comprehensive industrial digitalization.
+The digital transformation of advanced manufacturing, including heavy industry, has been a core element of Digital China since its elevation to a national strategy in 2017.
+In this newest phase, MIIT is targeting both the shipbuilding and petrochemical industries for comprehensive Industrial Internet integration.
+That pairing suggests that the shipbuilding initiative is not an isolated pilot, but part of a broader sector-by-sector effort to digitally integrate strategic industrial systems.

 A New Phase of Digital China: From Industrial Upgrade to System Integration